hzoo/hopeinsource.com/season-3/limits.md

 > "Vanity of vanities, says the Preacher, vanity of vanities!
 All is vanity." - [Ecclesiastes 1:2](https://www.biblegateway.com/passage/?search=ecclesiastes+1&version=ESV)

-[28:07] **Michael**: Or the keeping of a memento mori right, a remembrance of death.
+[28:07] **Michael**: Or the keeping of a [memento mori](https://en.wikipedia.org/wiki/Memento_mori) right, a remembrance of death.
 That you will die, right.
 This was I think, part and parcel of human existence.
 This kind of recognition, even this focusing of your attention on the fact that you will die, was intended to sort of reap a certain moral reward, right.

 [28:25] **Michael**: In the sense that by being mindful of that, you live well, right?
 In light of your mortality.
 But I think you're right to say that much of modern society is meant to keep death out of sight, right.

 [28:41] **Michael**: Illich wrote in the 1970s, and he was living in Mexico in Cuernavaca at the time, he talks about how in a prior generation, most people would die at home.
 And they would be buried by their loved ones.
 One of the professions that he's kind of coming up as an example of people losing their capacity to just care for themselves, was the sort of professionalization of burial and the disposal of the human body.

+> "The control of undertakers over burial shows how radical monopoly functions and how it differs from other forms of culturally defined behavior.
+A generation ago, in Mexico, only the Opening of the grave and the blessing of the dead body were performed by professionals: the gravedigger and the priest...
+Now legislation is being passed to make the mortician’s ministrations compulsory.
+Once he gets hold of the body, the funeral director will have established aradical monopoly over burial" - Tools for Conviviality

 [29:06] **Michael**: And so you saw death, right?
 This is the point, right.
 Death was amongst you, right?
 Now we cordon it off, right?
 It happens out of sight.
 There's a kind of taboo to it, and we have, I think, a difficult time reckoning with its presence emotionally, psychologically in our lives.

 [29:27] **Michael**: And Hannah Arendt talks about this too, how in the modern world, biological life becomes the highest value.
 And it basically trumps everything, every other value.
 So there are a lot of different theoretical strands that kind of land at the same place, which is, you know, that we now view biological life as this thing to be preserved at all costs, right.
 And that this is a, in some respects, a uniquely modern attitude.

 > "We saw before that in the rise of society it was ultimately the life of the species which asserted itself." - Hannah Arendt, The Human Condition pg 321

 > "Society" is a technical term in the book, but it arises only in modern world.
 By "life of the species" she is referring to mere biological life - Michael

 [29:58] **Henry**: Yeah.
 I was thinking about how you said we don't really see it.
 And I was thinking, we don't really see it coming too in a way, because.
 People live in different places, the way you find out is like through a phone call or something.
 Whereas before if you were living together..